 When it comes to classifying a home, deciphering between the terms mobile, manufactured and modular is often confusing.
 Visually, manufactured and modular homes don’t appear that different, and both are often mistaken as site-built homes.
 But, prefabricated homes differ depending on the codes they follow.

 That’s right, the code is the key!
-A prefabricated home, or prefab home, is a term used to describe any building or dwelling that is manufactured off-site in a home building facility, and then transported to the home or building site.
+A prefabricated home is a term used to describe any building or dwelling that is manufactured off-site in a home building facility, and then transported to the home or building site.

 Although they are built to local, state and regional codes, modular homes are even technically “manufactured” in a home building facility.
 Some say a “mobile home” and a “manufactured home” are essentially the same thing.
 If that’s the case, then what’s the difference?